Ullaakut/cameradar/README.md

 ## Check camera access

-If you have [VLC Media Player](http://www.videolan.org/vlc/), you should be able to use the GUI or the command-line to connect to the RTSP stream using this format : `rtsp://username:password@address:port/route`
+If you have [VLC Media Player](http://www.videolan.org/vlc/), you should be able to use the GUI or the command-line to connect to the RTSP stream using this format: `rtsp://username:password@address:port/route`

-With the above result, the RTSP URL would be `rtsp://admin:12345@173.16.100.45:554/live.sdp`

 ## Command line options